-The next CMML meet will take place on Saturday, January 6 at Wiscasset Middle School, beginning at 8am.
+The next CMML meet will take place on Saturday, January 12 at Richmond Middle School, beginning at 8am.
 It is an exciting spectator sport and we invite you to attend.

-The first set of Southern Maine Math League meets will be at the Holiday Inn by the Bay on Tuesday, December 12.
+The first set of Southern Maine Math League meets will be at the Holiday Inn by the Bay on Thursday, December 13.
 The 6th grade team participates in a meet starting at 9:30am and will be back at school before the end of the school day.
 The 7th and 8th grade teams' competition starts at 3:30pm.
 The bus leaves from BJHS at 2:15pm and they are expected to return to school by 6pm.

 If you are interested in participating in the math teams, it is not too late to join.
 They meet on Wednesday mornings at 7:10am.
-Contact Mr. Stevens (6th grade), Mrs. Russo (7th grade) or Mrs. Weddle (8th grade) for more information.
+Contact Mrs. Hebert (6th grade), Mrs. Russo (7th grade) or Mrs. Weddle (8th grade) for more information.

-In addition, the Math Counts team meets after school on Monday and Thursday afternoons until 3:30pm in Mrs. Weddle's room, 202.
-It is a challenging written and oral problemsolving competition open to all 6th, 7th and 8th grade students.
+In addition, the Math Counts team meets after school on Friday afternoons until 3:30pm in Mrs. Weddle's room, 202.
+It is a challenging written and oral problem-solving competition open to all 6th, 7th and 8th grade students.
 If your child is interested in participating and can't make the afternoon practices, handouts of question sets are available for students to pick up outside Room 202.
-Please let Mrs. Weddle know that you are interested in participating.
+Please let Mrs. Weddle know if you are interested in participating.